tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/introspect-process-debugging.rst

  .. figure:: s042485.png

-The following are the Sandesh modules for the Contrail control process (contrail-control) Introspect port.
+The following are the Sandesh modules for the Tungsten Fabric control process (contrail-control) Introspect port.

 - bgp_peer.xml